joshwood/draw-string/README.md

 ##Overview
+I'm modifying a simple [firebase drawing app](http://runnable.com/UnA1wDlk6cVmAAAr/firebase-collaborative-drawing-example-for-javascript)
-Simple project I ripped off from a firebase example I found on the web.
-I'm modifying it to use the MEAN stack (piece by piece).
+I found on runnable, to use the MEAN stack and socket.io.
-I'm trying to simulate a goofy webmeeting whiteboard as an excuse to build something.
+Basically trying to simulate a web-meeting whiteboard, adding a few bells and whistles.
-Eventually you will be able to create/save new drawings and view existing drawings.
+Eventually you will be able to create/save named drawings, view existing drawings, leave comments on a drawing, and hopefully login using various mechanisms.

 ##Setup
 You will need node and grunt installed and a mongodb server up on local host (default port).